ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1914-11-12-ithaca-journal.md

 pages:  "9"
 source:  "newspapers.com"
 ---
-Mrs. Hannah Mills, who has been so ill, is slowly recovering.
+Mrs. Hannah Mills, who has been so ill is slowly recovering.